joshmurr/cci_pcomp/2/README.md

 ### Lab 01

 I spent __way__ too much time on this.
 Serial.read() is actually not a simple thing!
-Couple with the fact that manipulating char arrays in Arduino Language (C++) is also not that simple.
+Couple with the fact that manipulating char arrays in Arduino Language is also not that simple.
 I tried to get a simple text adventure style thing working, and it _nearly_ is, but something is not quite right.
 All the code is in the repo, and here is a video of the next best thing:

 [![Roses are red](https://img.youtube.com/vi/WhojQjw3Kp0/0.jpg)](https://www.youtube.com/watch?v=WhojQjw3Kp0)